near/docs/docs/3.tutorials/auction/1-basic.md

 </Tabs>

+---

+### Checking user balances

 When a higher bid is placed the previous bidder should be returned the $NEAR they bid.
 This is checked by querying the $NEAR balance of the user account.
 We might think that the test would check whether Alice's balance is back to 10 $NEAR but it does not.
 This is because some $NEAR is consumed as `gas` fees when Alice calls `bid`.
-Instead, Alice's balance is recorded after she bids, and once another user bids, it checks that exactly 1 $NEAR has been added to her balance.
+Instead, Alice's balance is recorded after she bids, then once another user bids it checks that exactly 1 $NEAR has been added to her balance.

 <Tabs groupId="code-tabs">